ChainAgnostic/CAIPs/CAIPs/caip-217.md

 ## Simple Summary

 This CAIP defines a simple syntax for scopes of authorization between applications (e.g. dapps) and user-agents (e.g. "wallets" or signers).
-These are described in JSON objects as a building block across multiple protocols and mechanisms:
+These are expressed as JSON objects as a building block across multiple protocols and mechanisms, for example:
 - A JSON-RPC protocol for persisting and synchronizing authorized sessions ([CAIP-25][])
 - Routing individual RPC commands to an authorized network ([CAIP-27][])

 ## Motivation